DukeMinty/1600_Final_project/ntfs.md

 - [ ] **Limited OS compatibility**

-NTFS is read-only with non-Windows OSes, such as macOS or Linux.
+NTFS is read-only with non-Windows OS', such as macOS or Linux.

 - [ ] **Lack of small-volume support**